 The Sambadrome Marquês de Sapucaí is the purpose-built stadium located in Rio de Janeiro, Brazil, designed specifically to host the annual parade of Samba Schools during Rio Carnival.
-On this page you will learn about how the Sambadrome came to be, starting with the history of Carnival in Rio all the way through the most recent renovations to the venue in preparation for the 2016 Olympic Games to today.
+On this page you will learn about how the Sambadrome came to be, starting with the history of Carnival in Rio all the way through the most recent renovations to the venue.

 The History of the Sambadrome

 Explore the fascinating history of the Sambadrome Marquês de Sapucaí and the legendary Samba runway, officially known as Passarela Professor Darcy Ribeiro, named for the former Brazilian Minister of Education and Cultural secretary during the Brizola administration who was instrumental in advocating for the construction of the venue.
-Learn how the Sambadrome came to be, from the early history of Rio Carnival to the more recent renovations in preparation for the Rio 2016 Olympic Games.
+Learn how the Sambadrome came to be, from the early history of Rio Carnival to the more recent renovations.

 The Sambodromo was designed and built in 1984 by world-renowned architect Oscar Niemeyer.
 The venue was commissioned by the first government of Governor Leonel Brizola (1983-1987) as a means of providing the city of Rio de Janeiro with an urban venue to serve as the permanent grounds for the annual spectacle of the Parades of Samba Schools during Carnival.
 The project began after Oscar Niemeyer returned to Brazil in the early ’80s, at the beginning of the political opening policy, a time in which amnesty was granted to Brazilians living in exile during the government of military leader João Figueiredo.
 At the time, anthropologist Darcy Ribeiro, a good friend of Niemeyer’s, was deputy to formerly exiled Brizola, elected governor of the state of Rio de Janeiro in 1982.